 - Environment – Farmed fields in western Europe.
 The plant also grows in areas of America.

-- Description – Vivacious plant of the Compositae family, growing from 10 to 30 cm high.
+- Description—Roman chamomile is a Vigorous plant of the Compositae family that grows from 10 to 30 cm high.
 It is shorter and more common than German chamomile.
 Roman chamomile has finely divided leaves and flowers, similar to German chamomile but with a more intense aroma.

-- Parts of the plant used medicinally – The flower clusters or flower heads.
+- Parts of the plant are used medicinally, such as flower clusters or flower heads.

 Roman Chamomile Benefits